alibaba/terraform-provider-docs/source/docs/providers/alicloud/r/instance.html.markdown

 * `period` - (Optional) The time that you have bought the resource, in month.
 Only valid when instance_charge_type is set as `PrePaid`.
 Value range [1, 12].
 * `tags` - (Optional) A mapping of tags to assign to the resource.
 * `key_name` - (Optional, Force new resource) The name of key pair that can login ECS instance successfully without password.
 If it is specified, the password would be invalid.
+* `role_name` - (Optional, Force new resource) Instance RAM role name.
+The name is provided and maintained by RAM.
+You can use `alicloud_ram_role` to create a new one.

 ## Attributes Reference